ShahFahad9443/Hunger_Express/README.md

 The hooks are automatically set up when you run `npm install` (via the `prepare` script).

+## 📋 Pull Request Template

+This project uses a PR template to ensure consistent and comprehensive pull requests.
+When creating a PR on GitHub, the template will automatically populate with sections for:

+- Description of changes
+- Type of change (bug fix, feature, etc.)
+- Related issues
+- Testing information
+- Checklist for reviewers
+- Additional notes

+The template file is located at `.github/pull_request_template.md`.
+Simply fill out the template when creating your PR to provide reviewers with all necessary information.

 ## 🎯 Path Aliases

 The project uses path aliases configured in `jsconfig.json`: